missfatale/missfatale/README.md

 **My name is Amber aka Miss Fatale, I'm a tech enthusiast from The Netherlands.**

-I am a dedicated IT enthusiast with a strong passion for educating individuals who share the similar interests.
-My objective is to provide knowledge and guidance to IT professionals and Homelab enthusiasts on a wide range of topics, including DevOps, Software Engineering, Network Engineering, and much more.
+I am a dedicated IT enthusiast with a strong passion for educating individuals who share similar interests.
+My objective is to provide knowledge and guidance to IT professionals and Homelab enthusiasts on a wide range of topics, including DevOps, Software Engineering, Network Engineering and much more.

 ## Join my Community
 I think the most effective way to gain knowledge about tech is by establishing connections with individuals who share similar interests and working together through collaboration.
 With this in mind, I have created my own Discord server, serving as a platform where like-minded individuals can connect, learn, and exchange their enthusiasm for tech.